OleanderHQ/tutorials/airflow/README.md

 ## Oleander API Key

 Go to [`https://oleander.dev`](https://oleander.dev), then copy you API key **under** `Settings` > `Account` > `API Key`.
-In the step below, replace `[OLEANDER-API-KEY]` with your API key before running the Spark job.
+In the step below, replace `[OLEANDER-API-KEY]` with your API key in `.env` before running the Airflow DAGs.

 ## `.env`